dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 [!code-xaml[GlobalizationHomepage#Homepage](~/samples/snippets/csharp/VS_Snippets_Wpf/GlobalizationHomepage/CS/Homepage.xaml#homepage)]

 Notice the <xref:System.Windows.FrameworkElement.FlowDirection%2A> property on <xref:System.Windows.Controls.Page>.
-Changing this property to <xref:System.Windows.FlowDirection.RightToLeft> will change the <xref:System.Windows.FrameworkElement.FlowDirection%2A> of the <xref:System.Windows.Controls.Page> and its children elements so that the layout of this [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] is flipped to become right-to-left as an Arabic user would expect.
+Changing this property to <xref:System.Windows.FlowDirection.RightToLeft> will change the <xref:System.Windows.FrameworkElement.FlowDirection%2A> of the <xref:System.Windows.Controls.Page> and its children elements so that the layout of this UI is flipped to become right-to-left as an Arabic user would expect.
 One can override the inheritance behavior by specifying an explicit <xref:System.Windows.FrameworkElement.FlowDirection%2A> on any element.
 The <xref:System.Windows.FrameworkElement.FlowDirection%2A> property is available on any <xref:System.Windows.FrameworkElement> or document related element and has an implicit value of <xref:System.Windows.FlowDirection.LeftToRight>.

 Observe that even the background gradient brushes are flipped correctly when the root <xref:System.Windows.FrameworkElement.FlowDirection%2A> is changed: